ember-learn/guides-source/guides/release/code-editors/index.md

 Provides embedded template highlighting support.

 [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) -
-Prettier is an opinionated code formatter.
+Prettier is an opinionated code formatting tool.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 Prettier supports Handlebars, Ember and Glimmer out of the box.

 ## Vim and Neovim